felixlopz/hubrise-test-task/content/apps/app4/en/map-ref-codes.md

   description: Instructions on how to configure App4 for optimal connection to HubRise and other platforms.
 ---

-App4 can be connected to HubRise for your site and other apps to work as a cohesive whole.
-It could be your EPOS, your loyalty systems, the kitchen display screen you use or your preferred marketing solution.
-This allows you to sync your menu, your customer and order information.
-For more information, see the [HubRise User Guide](/apps/hubrise).
+Once your App4 site is connected with a HubRise account, customer and order information will be pushed into HubRise automatically.
+For the connection to work with all apps in HubRise, some configuration on the App4 side may be needed.
+This is particularly true for the connection with an EPOS.

+To properly process orders from LivePepper to your EPOS, product codes are required for each and every item in the menu, including product variants, toppings and options as well as ingredients, product sizes and deals.
+Your App4 can be imported from a HubRise catalog to ensure that these codes are included.

+In some cases, the EPOS will also require codes for payment methods, service types and delivery charges to understand some of the App4 functionalities.
+Always refer to your EPOS documentation on the HubRise website for details.

 ## Catalog Import

-This allows you to import a HubRise Catalog into your App4 menu.
-The following data is imported from HubRise to App4:
+You can import a HubRise Catalog into your App4 menu.
+When you do this, the following data is imported:

 - Category and Product names.
 - Product and Category assignments.
-(For example, if you have a Category for Beverages, and a Product Coffee in a HubRise Category, this import will assign Coffee into the Beverages Category).
+(For example, if you have a Category for Beverages, and a product called Coffee in a HubRise Category, this import will assign Coffee into the Beverages Category).
-- Images
+- Images.

 ---